Antimitochondrial antibody; antimitochondrial M2 antibody

 A blood sample is obtained by inserting a needle into a vein in the arm

 The AMA test is ordered to help diagnose primary biliary cirrhosis (PBC).
 It may be ordered by itself or along with other autoantibodies such as anti-nuclear antibodies (ANA) and smooth muscle antibodies (SMA) to help detect PBC and distinguish it from other conditions that may be causing autoimmune-related liver damage.
 The AMA-M2 test is being offered by some laboratories as well as the AMA test.

 The AMA or AMA-M2 test is ordered when a doctor suspects that the patient has PBC.
 The patient may have symptoms such as an enlarged liver and spleen, fatigue, jaundice (yellowing of the skin and eyes), and itchiness, but many patients affected with early PBC do not have any symptoms.
-The condition is often initially identified because a patient has elevated liver (especially alkaline phosphatase (ALP)) that are found during routine blood tests.
+The condition is often initially identified because a patient has elevated liver enzymes (especially alkaline phosphatase (ALP)) that are found during routine blood tests.

 AMA or AMA-M2 tests may be ordered along with or following a variety of tests that are used to help diagnose and/or rule out other causes of liver disease or injury.
 These causes can include infections (such as viral hepatitis), drugs, alcohol abuse, toxins, genetic conditions, metabolic conditions and autoimmune hepatitis.